Always (Bon Jovi song): Critical reception

-Larry Flick from Billboard described "Always" as "a charming new tune that banks on a crisp guitar breeze generated by Richie Sambora and Jon Bon Jovi's familiar rasp."
+Larry Flick from Billboard magazine described "Always" as "a charming new tune that banks on a crisp guitar breeze generated by Richie Sambora and Jon Bon Jovi's familiar rasp."
 He added, "With lush orchestration by Michael Kamen and gradual shifts in tempo, grand track is easily one of the band's most interesting efforts to date.
 Prepare for deservedly active airplay well into the fall season."
 In his weekly UK chart commentary, James Masterton wrote, that it "is an epic ballad of the type they are so fond of penning and a bit of judicious promotion smashes it straight into the Top 5."

-Alan Jones from Music Week rated it four out of five, naming it Pick of the Week.
-He wrote, "An intense rock ballad, with strings and piano filling out the group's sound, and Jon Bon Jovi delivering a strong, stylish lead.
+Alan Jones from Music Week gave the song a score of four out of five and named it Pick of the Week, writing, "An intense rock ballad, with strings and piano filling out the group's sound, and Jon Bon Jovi delivering a strong, stylish lead.
 Shame about the weak bridge.
 Even so, this is sure to soar with a TOTP appearance already in the bag."
+Tommy Udo from NME declared it as "softy rock", commenting, "It's really between Jon Bon Jovi and Bryan Adams for the title as king of that genre which involves straining for the high notes in a big, emotional, best-a-man-can-get ballad.
+Bon Jovi wins because every track sounds like the theme for a crap epic starring Kevin Costner."
+Another NME editor, Paul Moody, said the song "is so Bryan Adams it turns up on his doorstep whenever it gets lost."
 Jonathan Bernstein from Spin viewed it as "karaoke Bryan Adams".

 Music video

-The accompanying music video for the song was directed by American television director Marty Callner.
+The music video for "Always" was directed by American television director Marty Callner.
 It features Jack Noseworthy, Carla Gugino, Jason Wiles and Keri Russell.
 There is also an alternate version of the video that is just the band performing the song.
-"Always" was published on YouTube in June 2009.
-It has amassed over 905 million views as of December 2022.
+The original version of the video reached one billion views on YouTube (the band's third song to do so) in March 2024.